-Table 1 - A ttributes of Questions on The Questionnaire No Aspect Symbols Attribute 1 Economic Aspect X1 A conventional fiber machine's spare parts have affordable prices.
-Economic rispect X2 The price of the tool varies according to the machine's ability.
+No Aspect Symbols Attribute 1 Economic Aspect XI A conventional fiber machine's spare parts have affordable prices. - U Economic Aspect X2 The price of the tool varies according to the machine's ability.
 X3 A conventional fiber machine has adequate ergonomic aspects.
 2 Ergonomic Aspect X4 A conventional fiber machine is adjustable in height.
 X5 A conventional fiber machine is easy to operate.
 X6 A conventional fiber machine has a long service life.
 3 Aspect of X7 A conventional fiber machine frame is durable.
 Durability X8 The material used in conventional fiber machines is strong.
 X9 Easy conventional fiber machine maintenance.
-4 X10 Working using a conventional fiber machine takes a relatively short time compared to the traditional method.
-Performance X11 It has a lot of absorbing ability.
-Aspect X12 A conventional fiber engine frame leaves very little lint in the kenaf stem.
-1 X13 A conventional fiber engine frame leaves fiber at the cracker joint.
+X10 Working using a conventional fiber machine takes a relatively short time compared to the traditional method. - Performance X11 It has a lot of absorbing ability.
+4 Aspect X12 A conventional fiber engine frame leaves very little lint in the kenaf stem 0.99863 X13 A conventional fiber engine frame leaves fiber at the cracker joint.
 X14 Process residual rods are easy to handle.
 X15 Provide a variety of crackers.
-X16 A conventional fiber machine is easy to move into position.
+A second Property of X16 A conventional fiber machine is easy to move into position.
 5 Aspect Features X17 A conventional fiber machine has a kenaf stem support.
 X18 A conventional fiber machine is easy to fold into a smaller size.
-Aspect X19 A conventional fiber machine meets the specified fiber specifications.
-6 Conformance
+6 Aspect Conformance X19 A conventional fiber machine meets the specified fiber specifications,